Volodemar/pg_query_state/README.md

 	                plan text,
 	                leader_pid integer)
 ```
 Extract current query state from backend with specified `pid`.
-Since parallel query can spawn multiple workers and function call causes nested subqueries so that state of execution may be viewed as stack of running queries, return value of `pg_query_state` has type `TABLE (pid integer, frame_number integer, query_text text, plan text, leader_pid integer)`.
+Since parallel query can spawn multiple workers and function call causes nested subqueries so that state of execution may be viewed as stack of running queries, return value of `pg_own_query` has type `TABLE (pid integer, frame_number integer, query_text text, plan text, leader_pid integer)`.
 It represents tree structure consisting of leader process and its spawned workers identified by `pid`.
 Each worker refers to leader through `leader_pid` column.
 For leader process the value of this column is` null`.
 The state of each process is represented as stack of function calls.
 Each frame of that stack is specified as correspondence between `frame_number` starting from zero, `query_text` and `plan` with online statistics columns.

 Thus, user can see the states of main query and queries generated from function calls for leader process and all workers spawned from it.